Why Do Some Newspapers Refuse LLC Publication Ads?

 - Both must be designated by the county clerk where your LLC's office is located

-The critical phrase in the law is clear: "a copy or notice published in a newspaper other than the newspaper or newspapers designated by the county clerk shall not be deemed to be one of the publications required."
+"A copy or notice published in a newspaper other than the newspaper or newspapers designated by the county clerk shall not be deemed to be one of the publications required."

 This means even if a newspaper accepts your ad and publishes it, if it's not on the county clerk's designated list, the publication doesn't count toward your legal requirement.
+Your affidavits would be invalid, and you'd need to start over.

 Reason 1: The Newspaper Is Not County Clerk-Designated

 The most common reason a newspaper refuses your LLC ad is that they're not on the county clerk's approved list for legal notices.
-This doesn't mean there's anything wrong with the newspaper—it simply means they haven't been designated for this purpose.
+This doesn't mean there's anything wrong with the newspaper — it simply means they haven't been designated for this purpose.

 How County Clerk Designation Works